 In Washington, D.C., one catches sight of the Capitol all around town.
 That’s no accident: When planner Pierre L’Enfant laid out the capital in 1791, he purposely placed “Congress House” upon this bluff, overlooking the city.
-Its importance, and the importance of Congress, is meant to be unmistakable.
+The importance of the Capitol and of Congress is meant to be unmistakable.

 The hour-long guided tour starts in the Capitol Visitor Center, where you’ll watch a 13-minute orientation film, then takes you to the Rotunda, National Statuary Hall, down to the Crypt, and back to the Visitor Center.
 Here’s some of what you’ll see:

 Embracing the Rotunda walls are eight immense oil paintings commemorating great moments in American history, such as the presentation of the Declaration of Independence and the surrender of Cornwallis at Yorktown.
-As mentioned above, inside the now-canopied inner dome of the Rotunda is an allegorical fresco masterpiece by Constantino Brumidi, The Apotheosis of Washington, a symbolic portrayal of George Washington surrounded by Roman gods and goddesses watching over the progress of the nation.
+Inside the now-canopied inner dome of the Rotunda is an allegorical fresco masterpiece by Constantino Brumidi, The Apotheosis of Washington, a symbolic portrayal of George Washington surrounded by Roman gods and goddesses watching over the progress of the nation.
 Brumidi was known as the “Michelangelo of the Capitol” for the many works he created throughout the building.
 (Take another look at the fresco and find the woman directly below Washington; the triumphant Armed Freedom figure is said to be modeled after Lola Germon, a beautiful young actress with whom the 60-year-old Brumidi conceived a child.)
 Beneath those painted figures is a trompe l’oeil frieze depicting major developments in the life of America, from Columbus’s landing in 1492 to the birth of the aviation age in 1903.
-Don’t miss the sculptures in the Rotunda, including: a pensive Abraham Lincoln; a dignified Rev. Dr. Martin Luther King, Jr.; a ponderous trinity of suffragists Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott; a bronze statue of President Ronald Reagan, looking characteristically genial; and a likeness in granite of President Gerald Ford.
+Don’t miss the sculptures in the Rotunda, including George Washington; a pensive Abraham Lincoln (sculpted from 1866 to 1870 by Vinnie Reams, the first woman artist to receive a government commission); a dignified Rev. Dr. Martin Luther King, Jr.; a ponderous trinity of suffragists, Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott; and a bronze statue of President Ronald Reagan, looking characteristically genial.

 In slow seasons, usually fall and winter, your public tour may include a visit to the Old Supreme Court Chamber, which has been restored to its mid-19th-century appearance.
 The Supreme Court met here from 1810 to 1860.
-Busts of the first four chief justices are on display—John Marshall, John Rutledge, John Jay, and Oliver Ellsworth—and so are some of their desks, believed to have been purchased in the 1830s.
-The justices handed down a number of noteworthy decisions here, including Dred Scott v.
+Busts of the first four chief justices are on display—John Marshall, John Rutledge, John Jay, and Oliver Ellsworth—and so are some of their desks.
+The justices handed down a number of noteworthy decisions here, including in 1857 Dred Scott v.
 Sandford, which denied the citizenship of blacks, whether slaves or free, and in so doing precipitated the Civil War.

-You will not see them on your tour, but the south and north wings of the Capitol hold the House and Senate chambers, respectively.
-The House of Representatives chamber is the setting for the president’s annual State of the Union addresses.
+You will not see them on a tour, but the south and north wings of the Capitol hold the House and Senate chambers, respectively.
+You must obtain a pass from the office of your senator or representative to visit these galleries.
+(See below for info on watching Senate and House sessions.).
+The House of Representatives chamber is the setting for the president’s annual State of the Union address.

-A note on the area right outside the building: Immediately surrounding the Capitol itself are 59 acres of beautifully kept grounds, originally landscaped in 1892 by Frederick Law Olmsted, who also planned New York City’s Central Park.
-Stroll these winding paths and admire the flower plantings and memorial trees.
+A note on the area right outside the building: Immediately surrounding the Capitol itself are 59 acres of beautifully kept grounds, originally landscaped in 1874 by Frederick Law Olmsted, who also planned NYC’s Central Park.
+The Capitol sometimes offers tours of the grounds in spring.

 Procedures for Touring the Capitol: Tours of the Capitol are free and take place year-round, Monday through Saturday between 8:50am and 3:20pm.
 Capitol Guide Service guides lead the hour-long, general public tours, which can include as few as one or two people or as many as 40 or 50, depending on the season.
 Here I must sing the praises of these guides, who are often historians in their own right, repositories of American lore, traditions, anecdotes, and, of course, actual fact.
 Got a question?
 Ask away.
 These guides know their stuff.

 You and everyone in your party must have a timed pass, which you can order online at www.visitthecapitol.gov.
 During peak spring and summer sessions, you should order tickets at least 2 weeks in advance.
-But same-day passes are also available daily from the “public walk-up” near the information desks on the lower level of the visitor center—in limited supply during peak times, but plentiful at off-peak times, particularly in January and February.
-You can also contact your representative or senator in Congress and request passes for constituent tours, which are usually limited to groups of 15 and conducted by congressional staff, who may take you to notable places in the Capitol beyond those seen on the general public tour.
-No matter what, call 202/225-6827 in advance of your visit; that way you’ll know for sure whether the Capitol is open.
+Same-day passes are also available daily from the “visitors without reservations” walkup line near the information desks on the lower level of the visitor center—even during peak times, the guides seem somehow to accommodate the crowds, so always try for a tour, even if the online system indicates that no passes are available.
+You can also contact your representative or senator in Congress and request constituent tours, which are usually limited to groups of 15 and conducted by congressional staff, who may take you to notable places in the Capitol beyond those seen on the public tour.
+Nevertheless, I would recommend you stick with the regular Capitol Guide tour, since the guides are more experienced and knowledgeable.

-The Capitol has quite a list of items it prohibits; you can read the list online at www.visitthecapitol.gov or listen to a recitation by calling the phone number above.
+The Capitol has quite a list of items it prohibits; you can read the list online at www.visitthecapitol.gov (and also make sure there that the Capitol will be open when you visit).
 Items ranging from large bags of any kind to food and drink are prohibited; leave everything you can back at the hotel.

 Procedures for Visiting the House Gallery or Senate Gallery: Both the Senate and House galleries are open to visitors whenever either body is in session ★–★★★, so do try to sit in.
 (The experience receives a range of star ratings because a visit can prove fascinating or deadly boring, depending on whether a debate is underway and how lively it is.)
-Otherwise the Senate Gallery is open to visitors during scheduled recesses of one week or more, Monday to Friday 9am to 4:15pm, and the House Gallery is open to visitors year-round Monday to Friday 9am to 4:15pm.
+Otherwise the Senate Gallery is open to visitors during scheduled recesses of 1 week or more, Monday to Friday 9am to 4:15pm, and the House Gallery is open to visitors Monday to Friday 9am to 4pm.
 Children 5 and under are not allowed in the Senate gallery.
 You can obtain visitor passes at the offices of your representative and senators, or in the case of District of Columbia and Puerto Rico residents, from the office of your delegate to Congress.
-To find out your member’s office location, go online at www.house.gov or www.senate.gov and follow the links to find information for your congressional representative or your senators, or call tel 202/225-3121 to speak to a Capitol operator.
+To find out your member’s office location, go online at www.house.gov or www.senate.gov or call tel.
+202/225-3121.
 You must have a separate pass for each gallery.
-Once obtained the passes are good through the remainder of the Congress.
-Note: International visitors can obtain both House and Senate gallery passes by presenting a passport or a valid driver’s license with photo ID to staff at the House and Senate appointments desks on the upper level of the visitor center, near the main entrance.
+Once obtained, the passes are good through the remainder of the Congress.
+Note: International visitors can obtain both House and Senate gallery passes by presenting a passport or a valid driver’s license with photo ID to staff at the House and Senate appointments desks on the upper level of the visitor center.

-The main, staffed offices of congressional representatives and delegates are in House buildings on the south (Independence Avenue) side of the Capitol; senators’ main, staffed offices are located in Senate buildings on the north (Constitution Avenue) side.
+The main, staffed offices of congressional representatives and delegates are in House buildings on the south (Independence Ave.) side of the Capitol; senators’ main, staffed offices are located in Senate buildings on the north (Constitution Ave.) side.
 You should be able to pick up passes to both the Senate and House galleries in one place, at either your representative’s office or one of your senators’ offices.
-Visit the Architect of the Capitol’s website, www.aoc.gov, the visitor center website, www.visitthecapitol.gov, or call your senator’s or congressperson’s office for more exact information about obtaining passes to the House and Senate galleries.
+Visit the website of the Architect of the Capitol, www.aoc.gov, the Visitor Center website, www.visitthecapitol.gov, or call your senator’s or congressperson’s office for more exact information about obtaining passes to the House and Senate galleries.

-You’ll know that the House and/or the Senate is in session if you see flags flying over their respective wings of the Capitol (Remember: House, south side; Senate, north side), or you can visit their websites, www.house.gov and www.senate.gov, for an in-depth education on the legislative process; schedules of bill debates in the House and Senate, committee markups, and meetings; and links to your Senate or House representative’s page.
+You’ll know that the House and/or the Senate is in session if you see flags flying over their respective wings of the Capitol (Remember: House, south side; Senate, north side), or you can visit their websites, www.house.gov and www.senate.gov, for schedules of bill debates in the House and Senate, committee markups, and links to your Senate or House representative’s page.